-METALS-Copper reaches fresh peak on optimism over trade talks
+METALS-Copper gains on optimism over trade talks

 * INDONESIA COPPER: Indonesia’s energy ministry has approved a new recommendation for a unit of Freeport McMoran Inc to raise copper concentrate exports to 700,000 tonnes until March 2020.

-* For the top stories in metals and other news, click or (Reporting by Eric Onstad; Editing by Edmund Blair)
+* For the top stories in metals and other news, click or (Reporting by Eric Onstad; Editing by Edmund Blair and Louise Heavens)